judsonlmoore/judsonlmoore.com/_posts/lifesytle/2016-01-30-showing-up-secret-to-success.markdown

 When opportunity comes knocking or someone invites you to learn more about an opportunity, I challenge you to approach your response with this quote in mind:

-<blockquote>Every Day.
+> Every Day.
 Every Time.
 Without Fail.
-No Exceptions - [Paul Cummings, CEO of Woople](http://paulcummings.com/)</blockquote>
+No Exceptions - [Paul Cummings, CEO of Woople](http://paulcummings.com/)

 What are some examples of times you have shown up?
 What are your struggles?
 What are your successes?
 Please share by leaving a comment now or by messaging me at [@judsonlmoore](http://twitter.com/judsonlmoore)!